Vaishnav-NT/WeRe/README.md

 1. The user navigates to the site and logs in.
 2. They can creates an account with us if they havent done so already.
 3. The user selects the type of material and clicks on raise pickup.
-4. This information is provided to volunteers nearby who collects it.
+4. This information is given provided to volunteers nearby, who then collects it.
-5. The local voluteers can raise then pickup when they have sufficient items.
+5. The local voluteers can then raise pickup when they have sufficient items.
 6. Volunteers registered as driver to haul shipments would then come collect this and take it to recycling centers directly.

 *All users would be able to earn a small amount for thier efforts to save earth